Sharabha: Vaishnava views

 Painting of Gandabherunda slaying Sharabha and Hiranyakashipu, depicted on his lap.

-Vaiṣṇava scholars, including prominent 16th century Dvaita philosophers such as Vijayīndra Tīrtha, reject the depiction of Narasiṁha being subdued or destroyed by Śarabha.
+Vaiṣṇava scholars, including prominent 16th century Dvaita sectarian such as Vijayīndra Tīrtha, reject the depiction of Narasiṁha being subdued or destroyed by Śarabha.
 They dismiss the Śaiva Purāṇas that contain such narratives as tāmasic(imbued with ignorance) and therefore not authoritative within the Vaiṣṇava tradition.
 Vijayīndra Tīrtha addresses the refutation of the Śarabha legend, along with ten other Śaivite accounts, in his work Śaivasarvasvakhaṇḍanam.
-This legend is also featured in Narasimha Purāna.

 There is also a reference to Sharabha in the Vishnu Sahasranama, the thousand names of Vishnu, and the literal meaning seems to suggest the praise of Sharabha (the lion-killing animal).
 Adi Shankara refers to this 356th name of Vishnu Sahasranama as not mentioning the lion-killing animal at all and instead interprets the name to mean, "As the Lord shines in the body as the indwelling Self, He is called Sharabha, while the body is sara (perishable)."

 Narasimhan Krishnamachari, a scholar on the Vishishtadvaita philosophy, states that the name "Sharabha" has been interpreted in two ways namely; the first interpretation means "the Destroyer (of those who transgress the bounds of ethics)," as given by the Sri Vaishnava commentator, Parasara Bhattar and the second interpretation as given by Adi Shankara, among others.
 The former is based on the Sanskrit verb SR, which means "to injure to destroy".
 According to C. V. Radhakrishna Sastri, "Sara also refers to an arrow, and the perishable body shines if it is aimed at Bhagavan, because He shines in that body."